homermultitext/hmt-vm-obsolete/README.md

 ## Regular usage

-ssh to the virtual machine
+Connect to the virtual machine with ssh:

     vagrant ssh